CarSmallGuo/flutter_oshm/README.en.md

 Source of the original repository: https://github.com/flutter/flutter

 ## Repository Description
 This repository is an extension of the Flutter SDK for compatibility with OpenHarmony.
-It allows IDEs or terminals to use Flutter Tools instructions to compile and build OpenHarmony applications.
+It allows DevEco Studio IDE or terminals to use Flutter Tools instructions to compile and build OpenHarmony applications.

 ## Development Documentation
 [Flutter_samples](https://gitcode.com/openharmony-sig/flutter_samples/tree/master/ohos/docs)